Fudge and the Blue Bowl

 When I decorate for Christmas, there’s a story behind every decoration.
 Not just the random assortment of ornaments, but the nutcrackers, the nativities (yes, plural), the lighted village and train, the Santa collection and even the books.
 When I run short on space and have to decide which things are not going to be displayed, it tugs at my heart.
 But I still go through the memories as those pieces get put back to wait for next year.

 It is the same with baking.
 The recipes trigger memories of baking with my mom and grandmothers worthy of a Hallmark movie script … well, I’d watch it anyway.
 There’s the labor-intensive batches of German cookies like Lebkuchen and Pfeffernusse of my maternal grandmother .
 The fun and whimsical “cookies” I made at my paternal grandmother’s house involved melted caramel and Ritz crackers and required two sets of hands.
-My mom and I would break out the third generation cookie cutters to make sugar cookies and take turns watching the oven so as to catch the “kiss cookies” … you know, the peanut butter cookies with the chocolate kiss on top? … before the chocolate kiss turned into a chocolate puddle.
+My mom and I would break out the third generation cookie cutters to make sugar cookies and take turns watching the oven so as to catch the “kiss cookies” … you know, the peanut butter cookies with the chocolate kiss on top? … before the chocolate became a puddle.

 Just last week, I was walking through a grocery store in Minneapolis and spent way too much time browsing their bakery.
 Their gingerbread display was GORGEOUS!
 My eyes caught a box of sugary, crispy confections that look like snowflakes.
 I was transported back to my aunt’s house.
 Every year for Christmas, she would make Rosettes.
 I never knew anyone else that made them and I haven’t met anyone since that does.
-She also made Spritz cookies which, lucky for me, I can get at our church’s annual cookie walk!
+She also made Spritz cookies which, lucky for me, I can get at our church’s annual cookie walk.

 And, I’ve gotten carried away …

-The blue bowl.
+Why a blue bowl?
 I have a big attachment to this bowl.
 I’m guessing at least a few of my cousins saw this picture and immediately thought, “Anita has Grandma Glienke’s bowl!”
 It is funny that something as simple as a depression-era bowl that is bright blue (not red or green or gold or any of the traditional Christmas colors) could invoke such a response.
 Each and every year, my grandmother would serve her fudge and “Mounds Balls” (a.k.a. coconut truffles) in this bowl.
 When I see it, I remember not only the fudge (wasn’t a fan of coconut at the time) but the bigger picture of 40-50 people crammed into her living room on Christmas Eve, singing hymns and exchanging gifts.

 EASY?
 It IS easy.
 You need patience and time, but it is not difficult.